lbarqueira/pt1_db/README.md

   - __data_wrangling_co2_emissions.r__: R code to generate CO2 emission density in ktons per km2.

-- __vignettes__: practical examples to help users get the most out of this containts.
+- __vignettes__: practical examples to help users get the most out of this repo.

   - __get_map.r__: R code to implement __get_map()__, a function that loads hex gridded map of Mainland Portugal with 100km2 area for each (not all) hex polygon, __from GitHub__

   - __get_layer.r__: R code to implement __get_layer(layer)__, a function that loads a .csv file with columns grid_id and the layer to analyse (population per km2, ...), the results from files on the __scripts__ directory.